nowander/WaveNet/README.md

  - We have two ways of training knowledge distillation:
     1. Load the SwinNet model, please refer to the specific configuration of [SwinNet](https://github.com/liuzywen/SwinNet).
     2. Directly load the prediction maps of SwinNet [baidu](https://pan.baidu.com/s/18qwaTwTZ39XtWlP3JaeSOQ) pin: py5y. <br>
-We use prediction maps of SwinNet as default setting.
+We use prediction maps of SwinNet as the default setting.

 # Training & Testing
-modify the `train_root` `train_root` `save_path` path in `config.py` according to your own data path.
+Modify the `train_root` `train_root` `save_path` path in `config.py` according to your own data path.
 - Train the WaveNet:

     `python train.py`

-modify the `test_path` path in `config.py` according to your own data path.
+Modify the `test_path` path in `config.py` according to your own data path.

 - Test the WaveNet:

     `python test.py`

 # Evaluate tools
-- You can select one of toolboxes to get the metrics [CODToolbox](https://github.com/DengPingFan/CODToolbox)  / [PySODMetrics](https://github.com/lartpang/PySODMetrics)
+- You can select one of the toolboxes to get the metrics [CODToolbox](https://github.com/DengPingFan/CODToolbox)  / [PySODMetrics](https://github.com/lartpang/PySODMetrics)

 # Saliency Maps